 All Action elements contain a Name attribute, which specifies the name of the action.
+The action shall be represented in payloads as the qualified name of the action, preceded by a "#".

 In Redfish, all Action elements contain the IsBound attribute and is always set to true.
 This is used to indicate that the action appears as a member of a given structured type.